GOP chief picks sides in Conservatives' election

 Suffolk Republican chairman John Jay LaValle, disregarding normal political protocol, has waded into the Suffolk Conservatives' leadership battle by backing insurgents who are trying to oust party chairman Frank Tinari, who is up for re-election.

-LaValle, in a letter on GOP stationary, aid he was “gravely concerned” because the minor party since 2010 has endorsed more than 50 Democratic candidates.
+LaValle, in a letter on GOP stationery, said he was “gravely concerned” because the minor party since 2010 has endorsed more than 50 Democratic candidates.

 Tinari said in response: “I am outraged on behalf of the entire Conservative Party at this blatant attempt by a major party to bully and influence our party.
 In all the years that I have been engaged in politics, I have never witnessed such reprehensible behavior and it will backfire.”